skrub-data/skrub/CONTRIBUTING.rst

   is needed!
 To go further, refer to the section :ref:`writing-your-first-pull-request`.
 - **You won't write the code**, in which case a developer can start working on it.
-Note however that maintainers are **volunteers**, and therefore cannot guarantee how much time it will take to implement the change.
+Note however that we cannot guarantee how much time it will take to implement the change.

 If the enhancement is refused